Design for Trust,

 2.

 Dunnink also co-founded The School for Moral Ambition (2023), with New York Times best-selling author Rutger Bregman and others, which has grown to 25,000+ members across 140 countries.
-Its expansion into Berlin, Brussels and New York, including its first University Fellowship at Harvard, illustrates how shared purpose can scale across cultures when designed intentionally.
-Momkai likewise shaped its brand and platform from inception.
+Its expansion into Berlin, Brussels and then New York, including its first University Fellowship at Harvard, illustrates how shared purpose can scale across cultures when designed intentionally.
+Momkai likewise shaped its brand and platform

 3.